Germans in Korea: History

 After the signing of the 1905 Eulsa Treaty, which deprived Korea of the right to conduct its own foreign relations, German diplomats in Korea were required to leave the country.
 Many more private individuals had departed by the time of the 1910 Japan-Korea Annexation Treaty.
 However, when Hermann Lautensach visited Korea in 1933, there were still a handful living there, including an entire monastery of Benedictine monks near Wonsan, Kangwon-do.
 They continue to operate a monastery at Waegwan, near Daegu.

-Some Koreans settled in Germany during the 1960s and 1970s have begun returning to South Korea after retirement, bringing German spouses with them; this return migration has resulted in the creation of a "German Village" of roughly 75 households in South Gyeongsang's Namhae County.
+Some Koreans settled in Germany during the 1960s and 1970s have begun returning to South Korea after retirement, bringing German spouses with them; this return migration has resulted in the creation of the Namhae German Village of roughly 75 households in South Gyeongsang.
 The German population in South Korea shrank by roughly 25% between 1999 and 2005.

+In 2024, population of German in Korea has reached 10,000.

 Education

 Ferdinand Krien set up the Imperial German Language School in Seoul, which ran from 1898 to 1911.
 The German School Seoul International was founded in 1976 for the families of German expatriates in and near the South Korean capital.
 The Goethe-Institut opened a reading room in Pyongyang in 2004, but closed it in 2009 over censorship concerns.